 Join Us and Help Stop the Kilgore Mine!

-The Greater Yellowstone Coalition and Idaho Conservation League will continue to work with Clark County residents, Idahoans, agency officials, and conservation partners to keep Kilgore’s water clean!
+The Clean Kilgore Coalition and its many partners will continue to work with Clark County residents, Idahoans, agency officials, and conservation partners to protect Idaho’s water, wildlife, and outdoor heritage.